 - Run drills that simulate a massive leak: evacuate, shut off power, and call emergency services.

-- make clear that “no‑smoke” does not equal “no‑danger.”
+- point out that “no‑smoke” does not equal “no‑danger.”

 Implement Engineering Controls